 Karim El Kanbi

 Paris has a hippocampus!
 It is clearly visible on the pavement of rue Soufflot,

 in front of the Panthéon – just a few hundred meters from our lab.

-A post-doctoral position is available to investigate the network mechanisms of memory consolidation.
-The candidate should have a strong background in neurophysiological recording and/or optogenetic manipulation of neuronal activity in freely behaving rodents.
-Good programming skills are welcome.
-The position is available immediately for 2 years, and selection will be open until the position is fulfilled.
-Applicants should send their CV, a cover letter detailing their research experience and interests, and two letters of reference (use Contact form).
+Two post-doctoral positions are available to investigate the network mechanisms of memory formation and consolidation.
+One candidate should have a strong background in recordings of large neuronal ensembles and optogenetics in freely behaving rodents.
+Good Matlab programming skills are welcome.
+The other candidate should have a solid background in data analysis of brain signals.
+Experimental training would also be extremely useful.
+Both positions are available for up to 3 years.
+Selection will be open until the positions are filled.
+Applicants should send their CV, a cover letter detailing their research experience and interests, and two letters of reference.

 PhD grants are awarded by the ED3C Doctoral School in July.
 Typical candidates are M2 students who have performed their research internship in the lab, and have been trained and prepared for their PhD project.
 However, candidates who can apply for independent funding are welcome to contact us.

 Students are welcome to contact us for research internships.